 Marci CD, Joshi K, Severtson SG, et al. The association between adherence to esketamine nasal spray therapy dosing regimen and changes in depressive symptoms among patients with treatment-resistant depression in the United States.
 Poster presented at the American Society of Clinical Psychopharmacology (ASCP) Annual Meeting; May 28-31, 2024; Miami Beach, FL.

-Retrospective observational study that assessed the relationship between adherence to SPRAVATO treatment during induction phase and improvement in depressive symptoms (in terms of PHQ-9 score) in patients with TRD under real-world conditions.1
+Retrospective observational study that assessed the relationship between adherence to SPRAVATO treatment during induction phase and improvement in depressive symptoms (in terms of PHQ-9 score) in patients with TRD under real-world conditions.4

-Patients were diagnosed with TRD when they had documented evidence of use of ≥2 unique antidepressants of adequate dose and duration at any time before the index date and in the same MDE, defined as no clean period of ≥180 days without antidepressants and/or MDD diagnoses between either the 2 most recent unique antidepressants of adequate dose and duration and the most recent antidepressant of adequate dose and duration and the index date.
+Patients were diagnosed with TRD when they had documented evidence of use of ≥2 unique ADs of adequate dose and duration at any time before the index date and in the same MDE, defined as no clean period of ≥180 days without ADs and/or MDD diagnoses between either the 2 most recent unique ADs of adequate dose and duration and the most recent AD of adequate dose and duration and the index date.

 Definition of adherence: Patients were considered adherent to therapy if they completed ≥6 sessions within 30 days of ESK treatment initiation (75% of recommended doses during induction phase).